 Summarize Meeting Notes with AI

 Paste your meeting transcript or raw notes into @vustbot in Telegram and ask for a structured summary: decisions, open questions, next steps.
-The AI works from whatever text you already have — an export from your video tool, typed notes, even a message thread — and returns minutes in one reply, priced per action in sparks.
+The AI works from whatever text you already have — an export from your video tool, typed notes, even a message thread — and returns minutes in one reply, priced per action in Balance.

 Otter and Fireflies solve this by joining your calls and recording them.
 VUST deliberately doesn't: no bot in the meeting, no calendar access — you bring the transcript you already have, and the model does the distillation.
 Different trade-off, much smaller footprint.